Columbia Housing and its operational partners are committed to an effective and efficient response to students who suspect they may have bedbugs.

 What SHOULDN’T residents do if they believe they have bed bugs?

 - Don’t panic!
-Although bedbugs can be annoying, they can be battled safely and successfully if residents follow all guidelines given to them by Housing and Facilities.
+Although bedbugs can be annoying, they can be battled safely and successfully if residents follow all guidelines given to them by Housing and Facilities and Operations.

 - If a resident believes they have bedbugs, they should not wait until after 5 p.m. on Friday to notify someone.
 It is not possible to get service from the exterminator after hours or on weekends.

 - Residents should not apply pesticides on their own.
-Facilities uses a licensed pest control operator to confirm the infestation and to develop an integrated pest management plan.
+Facilities and Operations uses a licensed pest control operator to confirm the infestation and to develop an integrated pest management plan.

 - Residents should not move their mattress or any furniture out into the hallway.
 Infested furniture can be cleaned and treated.
 Placing infested furniture (particularly mattresses) into common areas or on the street may simply help spread bedbugs to the rooms and suites of other students.